-Before the program begins, mandatory training will be provided by Sleeping Bear Dunes National Lakeshore’s Invasive Plant department.
-Training will occur in the field, at one of our site locations.
-Topics will include safety, plant identification, removal technique(s), and the data collection/submission protocol.
+This project is planned to begin in late June and run until the end of August.
+A training and orientation will be provided by Sleeping Bear Dunes National Lakeshore’s Invasive Plant department.
+This will take place at the Dune Climb where we will discuss safety, plant identification, removal technique(s), and reporting.
 Volunteers will enter their report using the Invasive Plant Brigade Report form on our web site.
-Training will be held in June, but we understand that not everyone may be able to attend the scheduled training, so we will address this issue as it occurs.
+The training is held in June, but if you missed it please reach out we can work out a time to get you involved.

 Manually removing Baby’s breath is physically demanding work.
 Each individual must work at their own safe pace.
 This work will be in areas with uneven terrain, direct sunlight, as well as high heat and humidity.
 Like all natural areas, you may also encounter biting insects and inquisitive visitors.
 Sleeping Bear Dunes National Lakeshore will provide you with shovels and gloves and some strategies to work effectively and safely.

 If you are interested in participating in the Invasive Plant Brigade, or have any questions about the program or invasive plants at the Lakeshore please contact Sleeping Bear’s Invasive Plant Program Manager, Andrew Harmon, via email at: Andrew_Harmon@nps.gov.

 We look forward to hearing from you and see you on the Dunes!